upforde/EliteGamerSuggestor-inator/README.md

 ### Directory legend :arrow_right_hook:

-- **Screenshots** is the directory of all images produced by the code files which are discussed and used in the project report.
+- **Screenshots**, is the directory of all images produced by the code files which are discussed and used in the project report.
   - Each classifer has their own folder which includes the confusion matrices and ROC-curve plots with all possible permutations.
-- **data** is the directory containing the dataset we run our classifiers on.
+- **data**,  is the directory containing the dataset we run our classifiers on.
-  - The **enron** dataset, which contains over 33000 e-mails.
+  - **enron** dataset, which contains over 33000 e-mails.
   - **emails.csv**, the [kaggle dataset](https://www.kaggle.com/ozlerhakan/spam-or-not-spam-dataset) which the project originally started with.
   - **exclusions.csv**, words which are removed during data cleaning.
 - **perceptron.py**, The python file which includes the manually coded perceptron and all its necessary functions.